mantl/mantl/docs/getting_started/aws.rst

 Security Setup
 ^^^^^^^^^^^^^^

-Mantl doesn't ship with default passwords or ceritificates.
+Mantl doesn't ship with default passwords or certs.
 For security, we have provided a script to generate all the security configuration for your deployment.

 Please run ``./security_setup`` from the base of the mantl repository.
-This will generate cetificates and other security tokens needed for the mantl deployment, as well as prompting you for a mantl admin password.
+This will generate certificates and other security tokens needed for the mantl deployment, as well as prompting you for a mantl admin password.

 If you get an 'Import' error when running security setup, your local machine lacks certain python modules that the script needs.
 Please try `` pip install pyyaml `` and then re-run ``./security_setup``.